-When I first wrote this piece the Woodway treadmill was the only one on the market, but since then lots of different types of curved treadmills have appeared – but, to make it simple, if stuck in the corner of your gym, is a treadmill with a curved, or scooped out looking belt (some people call it a banana treadmill as the belt is curved like a banana) that’s the machine we’re talking about here.
+When I first wrote this piece, there was only one curved treadmill on the market, The Woodway Curve but since then lots of different types of curved treadmills have appeared – but, to make it simple, if stuck in the corner of your gym, is a treadmill with a curved, or scooped out looking belt (some people call it a banana treadmill as the belt is curved like a banana) that’s the machine we’re talking about here.

 It’s known as a self propelled treadmill or a self powered treadmill as it’s your efforts that make the belt move.
 That’s right, no setting the speed and just following what the machine tells you.